2019 Best Online Colleges for Political Science Degrees

 Students of an online political science degree program will study the history, development, and operation of policies and systems.
-The 8 degrees on this page offer a wide variety of degree focuses, including international relations, military studies, and public affairs.
+The 106 degrees on this page offer a wide variety of degree focuses, including international relations, military studies, and public affairs.
 Online political science degrees are available at the associate, bachelor's, master's, and certificate levels.
 Aspiring political scientists will find 10 strong choices for master's degrees on our list of the best online colleges for political science.
+Schools on this list are ranked based on tuition costs and alumni salaries provided by PayScale.

 There is no specific programmatic accreditation agency focused on political science degrees.
 However, as with all subjects, it is important for prospective students to verify the institutional accreditation status of any school they are considering attending in order to ensure their degree meets national standards.

-2018 Best Online Schools Offering a Master's in Political Science
+2019 Best Online Colleges Offering a Master's in Political Science

 Which Political Science Degree Level Is Best for Me?